NicolasArnouts/ccontext/README.md

 ## Use Cases

 - **Codebase Context**: Send the entire codebase as context to an LLM in one go, avoiding the need to copy and paste snippets manually.
+- **PDF Documentation**: Generate a comprehensive PDF documentation of the directory structure and file contents, with links to specific sections.

 ## Contributing